2018 Feilding Auto Electrical

 All classes in the series are run under a National Race permit, so C1 or C2 Grade motorsport licence is required for all classes.
 See the Get A Race Licence page HERE for full details.

 Vehicle Safety Requirements

-For RS, SF and IB Cup, vehicles must comply with Schedule A Safety.
+All vehicles must comply with Schedule A Safety.
 Road cars are permitted.
-Roll protection such a roll bar or a full roll cage is recommended but not mandatory.
-As a minimum the vehicle must have installed a minimum 0.9kg dry powder twin-strap fire extinguisher correctly installed within reach of the driver using minimum M6 size bolts, nuts and large washers.
+Homologated Roll protection, such as a roll bar or a full roll cage is recommended but not mandatory in a WOF/Registered car.
+Vehicles must have a minimum 0.9kg dry powder twin-strap fire extinguisher correctly installed within reach of the driver using minimum M6 size bolts, nuts and large washers.
 All cars competing in the series must have a Competition Vehicle Log Book.
 It is easy to get from MSNZ and costs $30.

-Note: Clothing requirements have increased for this event type (Clubmans Race Meeting), please pay careful attention to the new requirements laid down by Motorsport New Zealand.
+Requirements have increased for this event type (National Race Meeting), please pay careful attention to the new requirements laid down by Motorsport New Zealand.
 Find the amended rules HERE

 See our events results page HERE for results for the series as they come available.